ryhazerus/papercuts-shortcuts/README.md

 ## Description

-Papercuts is a Windows-based shortcut browser that aims to revolutionize the way you interact with keyboard shortcuts.
-With a growing collection of 10+ programs, Papercuts offers a comprehensive platform for discovering, organizing, and mastering shortcuts across various applications.
-Our mission is to simplify your workflow and boost productivity by providing a centralized hub for all your favorite keyboard shortcuts.
+Papercuts is a Windows-based shortcut browser that aims to ease the way you interact and lookup keyboard shortcuts.
+With a growing collection of programs, Papercuts offers a comprehensive platform for discovering, organizing, and mastering shortcuts across various applications.
+Our mission is to simplify your workflow and boost productivity by providing a centralized hub for all your favorite keyboard shortcuts right there on your desktop.

 ### 🎁 Features